In this article:

 What Is Bankruptcy?

-Bankruptcy is a legal process, overseen by federal courts, that's designed to protect individuals and businesses overwhelmed with debt.
-The two types of bankruptcy that apply to individuals are Chapter 7, also known as liquidation bankruptcy, and Chapter 13, or reorganization bankruptcy.
+Two types of bankruptcy apply to individuals: Chapter 7, also known as liquidation bankruptcy, and Chapter 13, also called reorganization bankruptcy.

 Chapter 7 Bankruptcy